chainguard-dev/edu/content/chainguard/chainguard-registry/nexus-pull-through/index.md

 Follow the instructions in the link above to create a pull token and take note of the values for `username` and `password` as you'll need this to configure a repository for pulling through Production Images.

 You can edit the existing repository and all your users will have access to the private images.
-Or create a new `chainguard-private` repository exactly as before, but with restricted access.
-(Restricting access to repositories in Nexus is beyond the scope of this guide)
+Alternatively, you could create a new `chainguard-private` repository exactly as before but with restricted access, though restricting access to repositories in Nexus is beyond the scope of this guide.

-At the bottom of the configuration screen you'll see an HTTP section.
-Tick the Authentication box and use the "Username" Authentication type.
+At the bottom of the configuration screen there will be an HTTP section.
+Check the **Authentication** box and use the "Username" Authentication type.

-Enter the `username` and `password` from the pull token in the username and password fields and "Save" your changes.
+Enter the `username` and `password` from the pull token in the respective fields.

 ![Screenshot of the Sonatype Nexus Repositories screen, showing the authentication configuration.](nexus-2.png)

+Click the **Save** button to apply the changes.

 ### Testing pull through of a Chainguard Production image:

-If your setup requires authentication, login with a valid Nexus username and password:
+If your setup requires authentication, log in with a valid Nexus username and password:

 ```sh
 docker login -u<user> <Nexus URL>